pomerium/pomerium/docs/docs/k8s/ingress.md

 # Kubernetes Ingress Controller

-Use Pomerium as a first class secure-by-default Ingress Controller.
+Use Pomerium as a first-class secure-by-default Ingress Controller.
 Dynamically provision routes from Ingress resources and set policy based on annotations.
-With routes defined as Ingress resources you can independently create and remove them from Pomerium's configuration.
-This enables workflows more native to Kubernetes environments, like actions based on pull requests.
+By defining routes as Ingress resources you can independently create and remove them from Pomerium's configuration.
+This enables workflows more native to Kubernetes environments such as actions based on pull requests.

 ## Prerequisites